avast/vsphere-instaclone/README.md

 The name of the image is used as a base for the names of the cloned images.

 The plugin will not allow more than `maxInstances` instances to run simultaneously.

+If `agentPool` is unspecified, the image will be assigned to the default pool.
+You can set an explicit pool by specifying either the pool's name or its numeric identifier.

 Optionally, you can set the network to which the cloned machine's ethernet card should be connected.
 If your image contains multiple network cards, set this field to an